+34 685 880 045

 Clawback provisions, executive pay and accounting manipulation [pdf] (JOB MARKET PAPER)

-Clawback provisions allow shareholders to recover previously-awarded compensation from managers involved in earnings manipulation or misconduct.
-I develop a theory to rationalize the clawback adoption decision and to evaluate its impact on manipulation and the structure of managerial compensation.
-The theory features a principal-agent model in which effort and manipulation incentives are in conflict.
-I show that clawbacks reduce the manipulation incentives that arise from short-term compensation, but the possibility of a limited recovery can increase the optimal level of deferred compensation after the adoption.
-I provide empirical evidence for US public firms in the 2002-2016 period consistent with two implications of the model.
-First, I document that the wealth-performance sensitivity of vested compensation is higher when executives display a higher record of past earnings manipulation.
-Second, using an instrumental variables strategy, I find that clawbacks reduce the intensity of manipulation, but the reduction is smaller for firms with greater pre-adoption reliance on short-term incentives.
-These firms increase the wealth-performance sensitivity of unvested compensation, which suggests the relevance of enforcement frictions.How important are dismissals in CEO incentives?
+Clawback provisions allow shareholders to recover previously-awarded compensation from managers involved in accounting manipulation.
+I assess theoretically and empirically the effects of clawback adoption on the structure of managerial compensation and the frequency of accounting manipulation.
+I develop a theoretical principal-agent model in which effort and manipulation incentives are in conflict.
+First, I show that the performance sensitivity of short-term pay is higher when shareholders tolerate earnings manipulation.
+Second, clawbacks and deferred compensation may become complementary tools to deter manipulation when clawback enforcement is limited.
+I provide empirical evidence for US public firms in the 2002-2016 period that is consistent with the implications of the model.
+First, I find that the wealth-performance sensitivity of vested compensation is higher when executives display a higher record of past earnings manipulation.
+Second, exploiting exogenous cross-industry variation in clawback adoption, I find that clawbacks reduce the intensity of manipulation, with the reduction being smaller for firms with greater pre-adoption reliance on short-term incentives.
+These firms increase the wealth-performance sensitivity of unvested compensation, which suggests that clawbacks and deferred compensation are complementary and that enforcement frictions are relevant.How important are dismissals in CEO incentives?
 Evidence from a dynamic agency model [pdf]